 Observe the feeling/demon/poison in a third person perspective.
 There are many ways we can feel (see section on feeling).
 Identifying an unsure feeling is a good start.
 Gradually solve the riddle from there.
 There might be more than one feeling/demon/poison, but just pick one.
 Simply see the feeling/demon/poison externally from a distance and without passing judgement.
 If you want suggestions on creating distance, refer to section on boundaries.
 Feel, but also embrace the warrior, and do not take the feeling personally.

 While keeping your inner warrior, compassionately ask the feeling/demon/shadow what the possible solution, negotiation, or request might be and wait for the response.
 Feel the response.
 Place yourself inside the feeling/demon/poison knowing that this state is only transitory.
-Feel any slight release.
+Feel any slight release/limit/climax (kyu).
 Give thanks to the feeling/demon/poison.

 Return to your prior position, seeing the feeling/demon/poison under a new lens, and transformed into an ally or medicine.
 You become a stronger or more complete you with the help of this ally or medicine.
+You’ve reached the gloominous stage, shadow and light integrated.
 If you have reached this step through a major shadow, you ought to reward yourself in some way when your research is complete for the day.

 Exercise: I Accept Myself Despite…